mcmtroffaes/pybtex-docutils/README.rst

 Minimal Example
 ---------------

-For sphinx, refer to the
+For use with sphinx, refer to the `sphinxcontrib-bibtex <https://sphinxcontrib-bibtex.readthedocs.io/>`_ documentation.
-`sphinxcontrib-bibtex <https://sphinxcontrib-bibtex.readthedocs.io/>`_
-documentation.

 For use with pure docutils, the module exposes a new ``simplebibliography`` directive, which will generate a citation for every entry in the specified bib files.
+This new directive is only intended for simple single document workflows that do not require the full power of Sphinx.
+You need exactly one of these directives in your document, placed at the location where you want the citations to appear (typically, at the end).

 For example:

 .. code-block:: rest

    See  [Nelson1987]_ for an introduction to non-standard analysis.

-   .. bibliography:: refs.bib
+   .. simplebibliography:: refs.bib

 where ``refs.bib`` might contain: